 The Romanesque art of the age was characterized by a plethora of both sculptures and paintings.
 It continues into following the Byzantine iconographic models for the most common subjects of the churches.
 The Christs in Majesty, the Last Judgement and scenes from the Life Of Christ are some of the best examples of the Romanesque Art.
 The manuscripts of this age were lavishly decorated.
 These include the Bible and the psalters.
 The columns of the capitals had elaborate carvings of various figures.
 The colours used were highly striking and mostly primary.
 Stained glasses came into a lot of usage.

 The Romanesque art reflected the rising stability in the political and economic sectors in Europe.
 There were higher revenues for the church.
 This helped to create more stained-glass art, fresco paintings and illuminated manuscripts.
 Bibles were more illustrated and there were inspirational mural paintings.
 Romanesque miniature paintings were mostly illustrated in manuscripts which were developed alongside murals created in the period.
-Rome, Salzburg, Cluny, and Canterbury were important centres of development of these forms of arts.
+Rome, Salzburg, Cluny, and Canterbury were important centres of the development of these forms of arts.
 Some important works include the Moralia Manuscript, St Albans Psalter, Psalter of Henry de Blois and Lambeth Bible.
-In Hardham which is at South of England, the interiors of a small church was covered with small fresco paintings.
+In Hardham which is at the South of England, the interiors of a small church was covered with small fresco paintings.
 These paintings are strongly influenced by Romanesque Biblical art.
 You will see influences of same style of the series in the churches across Denmark (Orreslev, Jorlunde, etc).
 Another example of highly influenced Romanesque art in the frescoes of the charming little church of St. John the Baptist at Clayton.
 This has a strong Oriental influence.